Know Your Rights

 We have received dozens of questions from the community regarding rumors about Immigration Customs Enforcement (ICE) raids, immigration checkpoints, and other enforcement activity suspected of happening throughout Oregon.

 Recent changes to our nation’s immigration policy have undoubtedly caused fear and panic within Oregon’s immigrant communities.
 Below is the latest information we have on ICE activity and what to do if you witness ICE activity or are detained.

 Stay calm, maintain a safe distance, and do not interfere with or obstruct law enforcement.
 Interfering with or obstructing with law enforcement can unnecessarily escalate situations and lead to your injury or arrest.

 If you have a smartphone, download the Mobile Justice Oregon App, also available in Spanish.
 This app will let you take video that is sent directly to the ACLU of Oregon.
 It also will walk you through a questionnaire that will help you document the incident after you’re done recording.
 If you don’t have a smartphone, but your phone has a camera, take pictures, write down your impressions immediately.

 Step three: Call or text the ACLU of Oregon immigration hotline

-Call or text the ACLU of Oregon immigration hotline: (971) 412-ACLU.
-You should only use this hotline when you personally witness an action or have information from a first-hand account of an action (i.e., you’re calling on behalf of someone who was a first-hand witness).
-ACLU will work with community partners to both confirm rumors and disseminate accurate information.
-While they will do their best to answer questions about rumors, they have limited capacity and cannot respond to general information requests.
-For all other ACLU legal requests or questions, please contact them via their legal request voicemail at 503.227.3186.
-A volunteer will return your call.
+Call or text the ACLU of Oregon immigration hotline: (971) 412-ACLU or the Portland Immigrant Rights Coalition hotline at 1-888-622-1510.
+You should only use these hotlines when you personally witness an action or have information from a first-hand account of an action (i.e., you’re calling on behalf of someone who was a first-hand witness).
+Responders will work with community partners to both confirm rumors and disseminate accurate information.

 For more information, visit: http://aclu-or.org/content/information-ice-raids-oregon.